Measurement Errors in Semiparametric Generalized Regression Models: Methodology

-where $\vect{X}_d$ and $\vect{Z}_d$ are the basis representation of $\vect d$ and $\mu$ is applied component-wise. \end{enumerate} This approach will be called by the observed semiparamteric measurement error estimator (OSMEE) at it revolves around the observed values of the predictor after integrating out the true predictor $x$.
+This approach will be called by the observed semiparamteric measurement error estimator (OSMEE) at it revolves around the observed values of the predictor after integrating out the true predictor $x$.

 A major consideration is how to estimate the smoothing parameter $\lambda$.
 For this purpose, there are two strategies.
 The first one is to fix $\lambda$ in advance through all iterations and compute the solution path accordingly.
 This process is repeated over a grid values of $\lambda$ and an optimal value is chosen via $k$-fold cross validation.
 This is evidently can be time consuming.
 A much faster alternative which we will adopt is to a apply smoothness selection criterion to the working model in step (5) at each iteration.
 The Gaussian version of the generalized cross validation (GCV) or the restricted maximum likelihood (REML) can be used for this purpose.
+This strategy is similar to the penalized quasi likelihood (PQL) (Breslow and Clayton, 1993, Ruppert et al.\ 2003, and Wood 2017) method in generalized linear mixed models.
 The GCV can be easily justified (see Wood~2017).
 However, we found that it may produce highly unstable results.
-On the other hand, REML is not clear how it can be justified since the distribution $y|w,\vect u$ is not Gaussian.
+On the other hand, it is not clear how REML can be justified since the distribution $y|w,\vect u$ is not Gaussian.
 Nonetheless, REML consistently shows a very good performance across distributions and sample sizes as it will be seen in the next section.

-The latter strategy is similar in nature to the penalized quasi likelihood (PQL) method in generalized linear mixed models.
-We noticed that the estimates at the convergence might suffer from over-fitting.
-To refine the estimates, at each iteration a quasi-GCV score is computed as
+We noticed that the estimates at the convergence might suffer from over-fitting, i.e $\lambda$ is too small.
+To refine the estimates, a modified version of the GCV formula that corresponds to the model in (5)--(7) is computed for each iteration.
+Specifically, this quasi-GCV score is computed as